Rethinking the Trust Region in LLM Reinforcement Learning: Broader Evaluation

-\textbf{Generalization to Other Model Families and Tasks.} We also conduct experiments on models from the Llama family \citep{touvron2023llama,wang2025octothinker} and on tasks beyond math reasoning \citep{liu2025gem}.
+We also conduct experiments on Llama family models~\citep{touvron2023llama,wang2025octothinker} and on general reasoning tasks~\citep{liu2025gem}.
 The results, which are presented in Appendix ~\ref{appendix:extended_models_tasks}, show DPPO outperforms the baseline across most settings, highlighting its broad applicability.